White House deregulation push clears out hundreds of proposed rules

 The White House said the regulatory agenda "represents the beginning of fundamental regulatory reform and a reorientation toward reducing unnecessary regulatory burden on the American people."

-"Six months into the administration, the only accomplishments the president has had is to rollback, delay, and rescind science-based safeguards," said Yogin Kothari of the Union of Concerned Scientists.
+"Six months into the administration, the only accomplishments the president has had is to rollback, delay and rescind science-based safeguards," said Yogin Kothari of the Union of Concerned Scientists.
 “Today’s release of the regulatory agenda confirms just as much.
 It continues to perpetuate a false narrative that regulations only have costs and no benefits.”

+Among the labeling requirements pushed back are Agriculture Department rules regarding production labeling on "natural" for meat and poultry as well as the bioengineering disclosure standard.

 The regulatory agenda calls for the U.S. Labor Department to rescind an Obama-era rule that prohibits restaurants and bars from forcing servers to share their tips with untipped employees such as cooks and dishwashers.
 That 2011 tip-pooling regulation is also the subject of a legal challenge by the National Restaurant Association, which has asked the U.S. Supreme Court to review the rule.